 Postbacc students that complete our program, earn at least a 3.6 GPA, and score above the 88th percentile on their MCAT exam tend to be the most competitive applicants for medical school.
 For dental school, competitive postbacc students earn at least a 3.5 GPA and score above 20 on the DAT.
 As a whole, our students are very successful in their postbacc studies, and are admitted to prestigious schools such as Yale, Columbia, Cornell, Pittsburgh, SUNY, Mount Sinai, and Albert Einstein.

-Please see our Deadlines for applying to our program.
+Please see our online deadlines page for applying to our program.

 The following materials are required as part of your application to the program: